-Firstly, my husband and I thank you for everything you are all doing to protect our community during the COVID-19 pandemic.
-However, the EIR being released on April 15, in the middle of this pandemic, with only a 45-day comment period, will certainly limit the quality and number of responses to it.
-The time required to review a 1500-page document in the middle of a Shelter at Home order that has everyone scrambling daily to find ways to survive financially is an undue burden.
+I am shocked that the EIR was released on April 15, in the middle of a pandemic, with only a 45-day comment period.
+To expect me to review a 1500-page document in the middle of a Shelter at Home order that has completely disrupted my daily life is clearly inappropriate.
 My review has necessarily been limited by this administrative failure.